-Over time, the more reviews you have, the better off you (and your average rating) will be.
+Over time, the more reviews you have, the more likely your average online ratings will improve and the better off you will be.
 Remember, an overall rating anywhere from 4.5 to 5 stars can attract new customers, build trust, and keep old customers coming back.

-How can you increase the volume of reviews you receive?
+How can you get more online reviews?
 It’s all about automation.

 Work review requests into every aspect of your final interactions with customers.
 After an appointment is done, ask for a review.
 When you get paid, ask for a review.
 On the receipt, ask for a review.
 In your follow-up emails, ask for a review.